backengineering/CallMeWin32kDriver/README.md

 ## Motivation
 This feature was analyzed from a certain PUBG cheat driver.

 ## What it can do?
 - Protection against direct dump by Anti-Rootkit tools
 - Bypass MmCopyMemory
-- Hide world does not trigger PG
+- Does not trigger PatchGuard

 ## How to detect?
 - Attach a GUI process before using MmCopyMemory